ghaskins/riak_wiki/pages/Webmachine/Webmachine-Demo.md

 to_html(ReqData, Context) -> {"Hello, new world", ReqData, Context}.
 ```

 That's really it -- a working webmachine resource.
-That resource will respond to all valid GET requests with the exact same response.
+That resource will
+respond to all valid GET requests with the exact same response.

-Many interesting bits of HTTP are handled automatically by Webmachine.
-For instance, if a client sends a request to that trivial resource with an @Accept@ header that does not allow for a @text/html@ response, they will receive a @406 Not Acceptable@.
+Many interesting bits of HTTP are handled automatically by
+Webmachine.
+For instance, if a client sends a request to that trivial
+resource with an `Accept` header that does not allow for a `text/html`
+response, they will receive a `406 Not Acceptable`.

-h3.
-Plaintext Content
+## Plaintext Content

 Suppose I wanted to serve a plaintext client as well.
-I could note that I provide more than just HTML:
+I could note
+that I provide more than just HTML:

 ```erlang
 content_types_provided(ReqData, Context) ->
    {[{"text/html", to_html},{"text/plain",to_text}], ReqData, Context}.
 ```

-I already have my HTML representation produced, so I add a text one: (and while I'm at it, I'll show that it's trivial to produce dynamic content as well)
+I already have my HTML representation produced, so I add a text one:
+(and while I'm at it, I'll show that it's trivial to produce dynamic
+content as well)

 ```erlang
 to_text(ReqData, Context) ->